-Regina works at the intersection of tech and social good: as an entrepreneur, public speaker, mentor, and an advocate for openness and inclusion.
-So far, she has successfully incubated 90+ social-tech startups worldwide and is looking forward to working with many more.
+Regina works at the intersection of tech and social good: as an entrepreneur, public speaker, mentor, educator, researcher and an advocate for openness and inclusion.
+She has worked with 100+ social-tech startups worldwide and is looking forward to working with many more.

-Right now, she is working on the Social-Digital Innovation Initiative, a new approach to Tech4Good, promoting and supporting the cross-pollination of the world of technology and social entrepreneurship and the creation of financially sustainable social businesses.
+She is the Founder and Director of the Social-Digital Innovation Initiative, facilitating, promoting and supporting the cross-pollination of the world of technology and social entrepreneurship and the creation of financially sustainable social businesses.
 Does that sound interesting?
 Then get in touch!

-She also works as a Scientific Staff Member at the Technical University Berlin, focusing on technology and society, fab labs and maker spaces.
+She is a PhD Candidate, researching social innovation in critical technical practice and works as a Scientific Staff Member at the Technical University Berlin, focusing on collaborative technology design and society, fab labs and makerspaces.
 She is a Member of the Global Innovation Gathering (a global network of changemakers in technology) and Fellow at the Centre for Internet and Human Rights, an academic centre attached to the Chair of European and International Politics at the European University Viadrina.

-Her hobbies include rugby, upright bass, reading, linguistics, community radios and the design and set-up of escape room games.
+Her hobbies include rugby, upright bass, reading, linguistics, community radios and critical DIY.